Neighbours Helping Neighbours During COVID-19 Pandemic

 - Check out this link if you want some basic instructions for creating a Neighbour Pod

-- Oaklands Community Centre is organizing volunteers to help residents
+- Oaklands Community Centre is organizing volunteers to help residents and has started a food hamper program with North Park

 - The Vic West Community Association website has sign-up sheets for those in need and those who are able to help out.
 There is a link on their Facebook page.